LEAF: Language-EEG Aligned Foundation Model for Brain-Computer Interfaces: Method

 where $\odot$ denotes element-wise multiplication.
 This formulation ensures that $\mathbf{m}$ is shaped by instruction semantics rather than generic alignment.
 The instruction embedding $\mathbf{e}_{\text{ins}}$ biases the EEG latent space toward task-relevant features, producing representations that are both aligned with textual targets $\mathbf{e}_{\text{tgt}}$ and regularized on an instruction-informed manifold for improved semantic fidelity and generalization.

-\paragraph{Query-based Cross-Attention} To align between neural representations and instruction semantics, we introduce a set of $N_q$ learnable query vectors $\mathbf{Q}_0 \in \mathbb{R}^{N_q \times d}$, which function as compact latent probes.
+To extract instruction-relevant neural features from high-dimensional modulated EEG embeddings, we introduce a set of $N_q$ learnable query vectors $\mathbf{Q}_0 \in \mathbb{R}^{N_q \times d}$, which function as compact latent probes.
 Rather than directly inheriting the full complexity of the EEG embedding space, these queries serve as bottlenecks through which information must be filtered.
-The proposed Instruction-conditioned Q-Former (IQF) employs cross-attention to couple $\mathbf{Q}_0$ with the instruction-modulated EEG embeddings $\widetilde{\mathbf{z}}$, yielding
+The proposed IQF employs cross-attention to couple $\mathbf{Q}_0$ with the instruction-modulated EEG embeddings $\widetilde{\mathbf{m}}$, yielding